 Embark on a rare opportunity to explore the Dampier Peninsula

 A stunning composition of ochre-coloured earth and aquamarine waters, the Dampier Peninsula is one of Australia’s most spectacular coastal environments.
 Spend two full days visiting local communities and gain an insight into indigenous Bardi-Jawi lifestyle at One Arm Point.
 Tour a working aquaculture hatchery and see pearling in action at one of Australia’s oldest family-owned pearl farms – Cygnet Bay.
-Relax on the sands or set out snorkelling at stunning Cape Leveque and take a boat cruise through the Islands of the Giant Tides.
+Relax on the sands and take a boat cruise through the Islands of the Giant Tides.
 With so much included in two days, your exploration of a slice of Western Australia coastal paradise is a trip worth travelling for.

-Explore the natural wonders and First Nations histories along Western Australia’s Dampier Peninsula – all the way to Kooljaman at Cape Leveque – on a guided 4WD adventure.
+Explore the natural wonders and First Nations histories along Western Australia’s Dampier Peninsula on a guided 4WD adventure.